-The Nursing School at the University of Andorra has agreements with fifty hospitals and social healthcare and primary care centres both in and outside Andorra to enable the students to complete the compulsory clinical internships in university hours during part of the second semester and the fourth and sixth semesters.
+The Nursing School at the University of Andorra has agreements with seventy hospitals and social healthcare and primary care centres both in and outside Andorra to enable the students to complete the compulsory clinical internships in university hours during part of the second semester and the fourth and sixth semesters.

 Throughout the bachelor’s degree, a total of 10 clinical internship periods are established so that each student can understand the different fields of action: basic care, gerontological and geriatric care, maternity and women’s care, hospital and/or social healthcare, primary care, mental healthcare, community care, critical care and paediatric and children’s care.

 The aim is for the students to implement their theoretical knowledge and, in the case of internships abroad, to get to know other health systems and to enhance their linguistic competencies.
 To facilitate this compulsory academic mobility as much as possible, the University of Andorra offers grants to cover the costs of the internships.

 During the clinical internships each student receives the support and accompaniment of a centre/service tutor and an academic tutor.
 The tutor guides the student through the process of learning and decision-making, both in real situations and by means of a process of reflection through learning and evaluation activities with the use of the pedagogical tools in the portfolios.